Liver Cancer Clinical Trials

 At Moffitt, our clinical trials have produced many significant advances in liver cancer treatment.
 We have studied a variety of biologic therapies, surgical techniques, chemotherapy drugs and radiation delivery methods that have directly improved patient outcomes.
 In many cases, these advances have become the "gold standard" for liver cancer treatment in all settings – but our patients were able to access them first.

-To learn more about our liver cancer clinical trials, call 1-888-663-3888 or submit a new patient registration form online to request an appointment.
-Our liver cancer team can help you explore our current research studies and determine if any are right for your specific needs.
+To learn more about our liver cancer clinical trials, call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form online.
+Our clinical trial navigators can help you explore our current trials and determine if any are right for your specific needs.
 You do not need a physician’s referral to seek treatment at Moffitt.